 Eat dinner on the trendy Rue Saint-Catherine.

 Montreal is named after this small mountain that looms over the city.
-At the top you will find a large park, Mont Royal Park.
+At the top, you will find a large park, Mont Royal Park.
 Within the park are hiking trails.
-You can take a short hike to Kondiaronk Belvedere, a semicircular plaza which contains the Mont Royal Chalet and provides a stunning lookout over downtown Montreal.
-The park has trails for mountain biking and cross-country skiing, a lake, picnic areas and toboggan runs.
+You can take a short hike to Kondiaronk Belvedere, a semicircular plaza that contains the Mont Royal Chalet and provides a stunning lookout over downtown Montreal.
+The park has trails for mountain biking and cross-country skiing, a lake, picnic areas, and toboggan runs.

 Day 2 in Montreal